 We recognise that the pay gap can fluctuate from year to year as individual employees' career choices change and the structure of our workforce shifts.
-We will continue to build on and improve our remuneration strategy, as well as how we assess and evaluate roles, to ensure consistency and the just and fair approach that we have always prided ourselves on.
+We continue to review and monitor our remuneration strategy, as well as how we assess and evaluate roles, to ensure consistency and the just and fair approach that we have always prided ourselves upon.